adarshdigievo/blog/_posts/2024-10-24-thread-safety-real-python-tutorial.md

     return cls.instance
 ```

-The SingleTonClass is supposed to have only 1 object, but the code can lead to the creation of more than one instances
+The `SingletonClass` is supposed to have only 1 object, but the code can lead to the creation of more than one instances
 when executed in a multithreaded environment.

 Read the tutorial to spot such race conditions and learn to fix them using Python's synchronization primitives.